UniqueNetwork/marketplace-docker/README.md

 #### Playgrounds

-We provide some tools you may want to use while configuring and exploiting your marketplace right inside marketplace API.
-If you have completed a getting started guide you already used some of them when you [deployed smart contract](#step-3---deploy-marketplace-smart-contract) and [checked marketplace configuration](#step-5---check-configuration).
+There are some tools that you may come in handy when configuring and exploiting the marketplace that are a part of the marketplace API.
+In the process of setting up the marketplace some of them were used in the [deploying a smart contract](#step-3---deploy-a-marketplace-smart-contract) and [checkeing the marketplace configuration](#step-5---check-configuration) steps.

-You may find information about all provided playgrounds in the marketplace docs.
+All the information about these playgrounds utilities can be found in the marketplace [docs](https://github.com/UniqueNetwork/unique-marketplace-api/tree/release/v1.1.0#readme).
+Feel free to dive into the deep end of the pool.

 ### Unique Escrow and Kusama Escrow

-These two crowlers are part of unique-marketplace-api project, and do a simple thing - subscribe to receive new blocks of the corresponding blockchain and look for events related to the marketplace, such as the transfer of NFTs or Kusama tokens to the account address.
+These two crowlers are part of unique-marketplace-api project, and do a simple thing - subscribe to receive new blocks of the corresponding blockchain and look for events related to the marketplace such as the transfer of NFTs or Kusama tokens to the account address.

 ### Postgres

-You can configure your postgres by changing the environment variables inside your `.env` file.
-The default settings are already included in the `.env.sample` file.
+Postgres can be configured by changing the environment variables inside the `.env` file.
+The default settings are already provided in the `.env.sample` file.

 ### Nginx